Gata Only: North America

 In the United States, "Gata Only" debuted at number eight on the Billboard Bubbling Under Hot 100 chart on the issue dated 23 March 2024.
-It eventually debuted at number 98 on the Billboard Hot 100 with 5.1 million official streams, becoming Álvarez's second entry and Galleguillos' first entry on the chart.
+It eventually debuted at number 98 on the Billboard Hot 100 with 5.1 million official streams, becoming Álvarez's second entry (after "Una Noche en Medellín") and Galleguillos' first entry on the chart.
 It would peak at number 27 in its fifth week on the chart with 14.1 million US streams, despite receiving no radio in its early weeks.
+On 26 June 2025, "Gata Only" received a triple-platinum certification by the Recording Industry Association of America (RIAA) for certified sales of three million units based on sales and streaming figures in the country.

 On the Hot Latin Songs chart, "Gata Only" reached its peak position of number one on the chart in its seventh week.
 It became the first Chilean song since 1999 to reach the chart's top 10, the first number-one song by a Chilean artist since 1990 and the first Chilean song to remain atop the chart for 14 consecutive weeks.
-On other Latin music charts, it peaked atop the Latin Digital Song Sales and the Latin Streaming Songs chart.
-It received a Double platinum certification by the RIAA for selling two million units in the country.
+Because of its performance on the chart, "Gata Only" was revealed to be the top song on the Hot Latin Songs year-end chart.
+On other Latin music charts, it peaked atop the Latin Digital Song Sales and Latin Streaming Songs charts.
+It also peaked at number five on the Latin Airplay chart.